ALS: Subtypes of disease

+Regionally isolated variants

+Rarely, ALS symptoms may be limited to a single region of the body for an extended period of time.
+The disease typically progresses more slowly than classical ALS and is associated with longer survival.
+These regional variants of ALS can only be considered as a diagnosis should the initial symptoms fail to spread to other spinal cord regions for at least 12 months.
+Flail arm syndrome is characterized by lower motor neuron damage affecting the arm muscles, typically starting with the upper arms symmetrically and progressing downwards to the hands.
+Flail leg syndrome is characterized by lower motor neuron damage leading to asymmetrical weakness and wasting in the legs starting around the feet.
+Isolated bulbar palsy is characterized by upper or lower motor neuron damage in the bulbar region (in the absence of limb symptoms for at least 20 months), leading to gradual onset of difficulty with speech (dysarthria) and swallowing (dysphagia).

 Age of onset

 ALS can also be classified based on the age of onset.
 People with familial ALS have an age of onset about 5 years younger than those with apparently sporadic ALS.
 About 10% of all cases of ALS begin before age 45 ("young-onset" ALS), and about 1% of all cases begin before age 25 ("juvenile" ALS).
 People who develop young-onset ALS are more likely to be male, less likely to have bulbar onset of symptoms, and more likely to have a slower progression of the disease.
 Juvenile ALS is more likely to be genetic in origin than adult-onset ALS; the most common genes associated with juvenile ALS are FUS, ALS2, and SETX.
 Although most people with juvenile ALS live longer than those with adult-onset ALS, some of them have specific mutations in FUS and SOD1 that are associated with a poor prognosis.
 Late onset (after age 65) is generally associated with a more rapid functional decline and shorter survival.